scriptituk/tv-test-card-maker/README-beta.md

 Hopefully TCM may prove useful to retro TV enthusiasts and the amateur TV community, and perhaps spark wider interest as a framework for generic pattern generation.
-I hope it also champions the versatility of PostScript[^1] for creating intricate graphics and layouts.
+I hope it also champions the benefits of PostScript[^1] for creating intricate graphics and layouts.

 This project is dedicated to the memory of **Gordon J. King** whose technical writings inspired so many budding electronics enthusiasts – see [dedication](#in-memoriam).